 Fat digestion is more complex than that of protein or carbohydrate.
-Still, healthy dogs and cats digest fat with great efficiency, approximately 90%–95%.
+Still, healthy dogs and cats can digest approximately 90 to 95 percent of their fat intake.

-Minerals are relatively simple molecules compared to other nutrients, which can be large and complex.
-Nutritional issues related to minerals include the amount of each in the diet, proper balance of all minerals and the bioavailability of minerals in the dog's food.
+Minerals are simple molecules compared to other nutrients.
+Nutritional issues related to minerals include the amount of each in the diet, proper balance of all minerals and the bioavailability of minerals in the dog’s food.

-Supplementation of any one mineral to an otherwise balanced diet can create imbalances and possibly disrupt an animal's nutritional health.
+Supplementation of any one mineral to an otherwise balanced diet may create imbalances and possibly disrupt an animal’s nutritional health.

-The minerals are usually grouped into macro and micro categories.
-Macro-minerals are needed in greater amounts in the diet, and found in larger amounts in the body than micro-minerals.
+Minerals are usually grouped into macro and micro categories.
+Macro-minerals are needed in greater amounts in the diet and found in larger quantities in the body than micro-minerals.

 - Calcium (Ca)

 - Sodium (Na)